Carthago delenda est

-Ceterum (autem) censeo Carthaginem esse delendam ("Furthermore, I think that Carthage must be destroyed"), often abbreviated to Carthago delenda est or delenda est Carthago ("Carthage must be destroyed"), is a Latin oratorical phrase attributed to Cato the Elder, a politician of the Roman Republic.
+Ceterum (autem) censeo Carthaginem esse delendam ("Furthermore, I think that Carthage must be destroyed"), often abbreviated to Carthago delenda est or delenda est Carthago ("Carthage must be destroyed"), a Latin oratorical phrase attributed to Cato the Elder, a politician of the Roman Republic.
 The phrase originates from debates held in the Roman Senate prior to the Third Punic War (149–146 BC) between Rome and Carthage.
 Cato is said to have used the phrase as the conclusion to all of his speeches to push for the war, even when the speech was otherwise unrelated to Carthage or foreign affairs.

 Historical background

 Although Rome was successful in the first two Punic Wars, as it vied for dominance with the seafaring Punic city-state of Carthage in North Africa (now Tunisia), it suffered several humiliations and damaging reverses in the course of these engagements, especially at the Battle of Cannae in 216 BC.
 Rome nonetheless managed to win the Second Punic War thanks to Scipio Africanus in 201 BC.
 After its defeat, Carthage ceased to be a threat to Rome and was reduced to a small territory that was equivalent to what is now northeastern Tunisia.

-However, Cato the Censor visited Carthage in 152 BC as a member of a senatorial embassy, which was sent to arbitrate a conflict between the Punic city and Massinissa, the king of Numidia.
+However, Cato the Censor visited Carthage in 152 BC as a member of a senatorial embassy, which was sent to arbitrate a conflict between the Punic city and Massinissa, the king of Numidia and ally of Rome at the end of the Second Punic War.
 Cato, a veteran of the Second Punic War, was shocked by Carthage's wealth, which he considered dangerous for Rome.
 He then relentlessly called for its destruction and ended all of his speeches with the phrase, even when the debate was on a completely different matter.
 The Senate did not follow him, especially due to Publius Cornelius Scipio Nasica Corculum, the son-in-law of Scipio Africanus and the most influential senator, being opposed to the war; Corculum argued that the fear of a common enemy was necessary to maintain Roman unity and keep the people in check.
 Like Cato, he ended all his speeches with the same phrase, saying "Carthage must be saved" (Carthago servanda est).

 Cato finally won the debate after Carthage had attacked Massinissa, which gave a casus belli to Rome since the peace treaty of 201 BC prevented Carthage from declaring war without Rome's assent.
 In 146 BC, Carthage was razed by Scipio Aemilianus—Africanus's grandson—and its entire remaining population was sold into slavery, and Africa then became a Roman province.
 The notion that Roman forces then sowed the city with salt is a 19th-century invention.

 Historical literary sources

 No ancient source gives the phrase exactly as it is usually quoted in modern times.
 Its current form was made by English and French scholars at the turn of the 18th and 19th centuries, while German scholars have used the longer "Ceterum censeo Carthaginem delendam esse".
-Ancient authors quote the phrase as follow:
+Ancient authors quote the phrase as follows: